zenwalk/feralfilehosting/Feral Wiki/SSH/Mount Your Server as a Local Filesystem - Windows - Dokan - win-sshfs/readme.md

 **Important note:** If you see this box on Windows 8 just click "This program ran correctly" option:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Mount%20Your%20Server%20as%20a%20Local%20Filesystem%20-%20Windows%20-%20Dokan%20-%20win-sshfs/Dokan/compat%202.png)

+You can now jump to the win-sshfs section.

 ### Step 2